 - Use Google’s Structured Data Markup Helper to add structured data markup to a sample web page and create the HTML.

 - Input the code into Google’s Structured Data Testing Tool to see what the page will look like with the schema markup code added to it.

 - Go to schema.org to find the most commonly used types of schema markup.
-You can go to Organization of Schemas to do that.
-This will give you the different types schema markup that are most suited to your particular business.
+You can go to the Organization of Schemas to do that.
+This will give you the different types of schema markup that is most suited to your particular business.
 And as we mentioned earlier, the more content you markup up the better, so you will want to take advantage of this.

 Biggest Challenges Implementing Schema Markup

 Schema markup can help improve your rankings and overall brand exposure.
 However, unless you know how to code, it could be a bit challenging for you, even with some of the tools such as the Structured Data Markup Helper we mentioned above.
 Because just like anything else, all tools have their limitations.
 That means you need to thoroughly understand how markup works so you can fill in the gaps when faced with those limitations.

 Some of the biggest schema markup challenges people face are: